 The stress that numbers bring me will never be over.
 People will continue to assume that I suck at mathematics and basic arithmetic, because I somehow didn’t try hard enough.
 Because I’m lazy.
 Because ‘kids these days’ don’t even know how to do basic arithmetic without a calculator.
 Or worse: assume that I’m using it as an excuse.

 But you know what?
 It could always be worse – especially for an aspiring writer.
-I could have dyslexia.
+Personally I would’ve hated it if I had dyslexia.
+Reading and writing would’ve been a struggle for me.
 At least I have a disorder that leaves my passions unaffected.